huynhtrankhanh/CoqCP/docs/RegularBracketString.md

 With this result, we can prove the next result.

-**There is also a quick way to check if there are two separate ways to replace the question marks** (not proved yet)
+**There is also a quick way to check if there are two separate ways to replace the question marks**

 Problem link: https://codeforces.com/contest/1709/problem/C

+This is proved in the [`TwoWaysToFill.v`](../theories/TwoWaysToFill.v) file.

 To check, we fill in the question marks according to the construction described in the previous result.
 But then we swap the last question mark filled with `(` and the first question mark filled with `)` and then check if the resulting string is a regular bracket string.